firebase/firebase-js-sdk/docs-devsite/firestore_lite.firestoredataconverter.md

   // `setDoc()` is _not_ be compatible with `WithFieldValue<Post>`.
 This
   // type checking prevents the caller from specifying objects with incorrect
   // properties or property values.
-  // @ts-expect-error "Argument of type { ttl: String; } is not assignable to
+  // @ts-expect-error "Argument of type { ttl: string; } is not assignable to
   // parameter of type WithFieldValue<Post>"
   await setDoc(documentRef, { ttl: 'The Title' });